-But there is a reason, which induces me not to ascribe the matter altogether to chance.
-Though the persons, who cultivate the sciences with such astonishing success, as to attract the admiration of posterity, be always few, in all nations and all ages; it is impossible but a share of the same spirit and genius must be antecedently diffused throughout the people among whom they arise, in order to produce, form, and cultivate, from their earliest infancy, the taste and judgment of those eminent writers.
-The mass cannot be altogether insipid, from which such refined spirits are extracted.
-There is a God within us, says OVID, who breathes that divine fire, by which we are animated.3 Poets, in all ages, have advanced this claim to inspiration.
+But there is a reason which induces me not to ascribe the matter altogether to chance.
+Though the persons who cultivate the sciences with such astonishing success as to attract the admiration of posterity, be always few in all nations and all ages, it is impossible but a share of the same spirit and genius must be antecedently diffused throughout the people among whom they arise, in order to produce, form, and cultivate, from their earliest infancy, the taste and judgment of those eminent writers.
+The mass cannot be altogether insipid from which such refined spirits are extracted.
+There is a God within us, says Ovid, who breathes that divine fire by which we are animated. a Poets in all ages have advanced this claim to inspiration.
 There is not, however, any thing supernatural in the case.
-Their fire is not kindled from heaven.
-It only runs along the earth; is caught from one breast to another; and burns brightest, where the materials are best prepared, and most happily/disposed.
-The question, therefore, concerning the rise and progress of the arts and sciences, is not altogether a question concerning the taste, genius, and spirit of a few, but concerning those of a whole people; and may, therefore, be accounted for, in some measure, by general causes and principles.
-I grant, that a man, who should enquire, why such a particular poet, as HOMER,4 for instance, existed, at such a place, in such a time, would throw himself headlong into chimæra,° and could never treat of such a subject, without a multitude of false subtilties and refinements.
-He might as well pretend to give a reason, why such particular generals, as FABIUS and SCIPIO, lived in ROME at such a time, and why FABIUS came into the world before SCIPIO.5 For such incidents as these, no other reason can be given than that of HORACE:
+Their fire is not not kindled from heaven.
+It only runs along the earth, is caught from one breast to another, and burns brightest where the materials are best prepared and most happily disposed.
+The question, therefore, concerning the rise and progress of the arts and sciences is not altogether a question concerning the taste, genius, and spirit of a few, but concerning those of a whole people, and may therefore be accounted for, in some measure, by general causes and principles.
+I grant that a man, who should inquire why such a particular poet, as Homer, for instance, existed at such a place, in such a time, would throw himself headlong into chimera, and could never treat of such a subject without a multitude of false subtilties and refinements.
+He might as well pretend to give a reason why such particular generals as Fabius and Scipio lived in Rome at such a time, and why Fabius came into the world before Scipio.
+For such incidents as these no other reason can be given than that of Horace:

-3Est Deus in nobis; agitante calescimus illo: Impetus hic, sacræ semina mentis habet.
-OVID, Fast. lib. i.
-[Ovid, Fasti (Calendar) 6.5-6 in the Loeb edition.]
+^a Est Deus in nobis; agitante calescimus illo: Impetus hic, sacræ semina mentis habet.
+Oven.
+Fast.
+156. 1.